Jason-Omondi/Jason-Omondi/README.md

 - 📫 Please feel free to contact me at [jason.naboth@gmail.com](https://mail.google.com/)

-- 🌱 I currently work at Kobby Technologies Limited.
+- 🌱 I currently work at Kobby Technologies Limited as a Junior Mobile Applications Developer.

 - Here, you will find my projects and code.